a-le/db-portal/README.md

 - Add option to gzip export
 - View query results in an smart html table
 - Adapt data dict UI to your needs by simply editing sql commands (see conf/commands.yaml)
+- see CHANGELOG.md for latest features added to rolling release

 ## Quick Installation